Encapsule-Annex/jsgraph/README.md

 Encapsule/jsgraph is a framework for working with in-memory directed graph models in JavaScript inspired by the [Boost C++ Graph Library](http://www.boost.org/doc/libs/1_56_0/libs/graph/doc/index.html).

+### Installaton

+In your project, install via npm.

+        $ npm install jsgraph --save #
+        jsgraph@0.5.xx node_modules/jsgraph

+### Sources

+The published npm package contains everything required by the library runtime but does not include its test suite or documentation.

+To obtain a copy of these assets locally, use Git to clone the jsgraph repository from GitHub:

+        $ git clone git@github.com:Encapsule/jsgraph.git

+Or visit the library repo site: [https://github.com/Encapsule/jsgraph](https://github.com/Encapsule/jsgraph)

 ## Features

 - Generic in-memory container for directed mathematical graph data and property sets.